sergedesmedt/MathOfNeuralNetworks/RosenblattPerceptronArticle.md

 The offset $b$ with which we compare the result of the integration function is called *the bias*.

 **Activation function (transfer function)**
 The output we receive from the perceptron based on the calculation of the integration function is determined by the *activation function*.
-The activation function for the Rosenblatt percpetron is the Heaviside step function.
+The activation function for the Rosenblatt perceptron is the Heaviside step function.

 **Supervised learning**
 Supervised learning is a type of learning in which we feed samples into our algorithm and tell it the result we expect.
 By doing this the neural network learns how to classify the examples.
 After giving it enough samples we expect to be able to give it new data which it will automatically classify correctly.